audreyjames/SQL/README.md

 ### Project 1: SQL Superstore Analysis

-Overview:
-This project involves creating and managing a SQL database for a superstore.
-It includes creating a table, inserting data, and performing various queries to demonstrate database management, data analysis, and SQL programming skills.
-The purpose of this project is to showcase the ability to handle SQL operations, including data insertion, querying, and aggregation.
+**Description:** This project involves creating and managing a simple database for a hypothetical superstore.
+It includes the creation of a `superstore` table with various attributes for items, inserting data into the table, and performing various queries to retrieve and analyze the data.
+The purpose of this project is to demonstrate basic SQL skills including table creation, data insertion, and data retrieval using SELECT queries with different clauses and functions.

-Skills:
+**Skills:**

-Data Modeling: Creating and structuring the superstore table with appropriate data types and constraints.
+- **Table Creation:** Creating a table with specified columns and data types.
+- **Data Insertion:** Inserting multiple rows of data into a table.
+- **Basic Queries:** Retrieving all data from a table.
+- **Ordering Data:** Ordering the retrieved data by a specific column.
-Complex Joins and Subqueries: Demonstrating the ability to perform complex queries on the superstore table.
+- **Aggregation Functions:** Using functions like `AVG()`, `SUM()`, `MIN()`, and `MAX()` to perform calculations on the data.
-Data Analysis and Reporting: Using SQL queries to analyze data and generate meaningful reports.
-Aggregation Functions: Utilizing functions like SUM, AVG, MIN, MAX, and COUNT for data aggregation.
-Ordering and Filtering: Using ORDER BY and WHERE clauses to sort and filter data.
+- **Grouping Data:** Counting the number of items in each category using `GROUP BY`.
+- **Rounding Numbers:** Using the `ROUND()` function to format the output of numerical data.

 **Files:**